 Assets are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets (cash generating unit).
-The Company has one cash generating unit (the Sarsang block as a whole), therefore has one asset grouping for impairment purposes.
+The Company has one cash generating unit (HKN Energy's ownership of the Sarsang block), therefore has one asset grouping for impairment purposes.